SOLEGUIDE

 AFO (ankle-foot orthosis) At least one full size up, sometimes more

-These are guidelines, not rules.
+These are starting points, not hard rules.
 The only reliable way to confirm the size is to bring the orthotic to the shop and have your child try the shoe with the device in place.

 What About Sizing for One Orthotic vs Two?

-If your child wears an orthotic on only one foot, you need to size for the foot with the orthotic.
-That foot needs the extra room, and both shoes must come from the same pair.
+If your child wears an orthotic on only one foot, size for the foot with the orthotic.
+That foot needs the extra room, and both shoes come from the same pair.

-On the non-orthotic foot, you can adjust the lacing or Velcro to snug the shoe more tightly around the instep.
+On the non-orthotic foot, adjust the lacing or Velcro to snug the shoe more tightly around the instep.
 This compensates for the slight extra room on that side.

-If the size difference is significant, ask about split-size purchasing at specialist children's shoe retailers.
-Some retailers will sell two different sizes as a pair, which can make a real difference to comfort and fit.
+If the size difference is more than half a size, ask about split-size purchasing at specialist children's shoe retailers.
+Some will sell two different sizes as a pair, which can make a real difference to comfort.

 How Do You Prevent Heel Slip?

-Going up a size to accommodate the orthotic can sometimes introduce heel slip, where the foot lifts out of the shoe at the back with each step.
-This is uncomfortable, causes blisters, and prevents the orthotic from working properly.
-To reduce heel slip:
+Going up a size to accommodate the orthotic can sometimes cause heel slip, where the foot lifts out of the shoe at the back with each step.
+It's uncomfortable, causes blisters, and stops the orthotic working properly.
+To reduce it:

 • Choose shoes with a well-padded heel collar: the padding around the top of the heel cup grips the foot and reduces movement.

 • Check for firm heel counters: squeeze the back of the shoe between your thumb and finger.
 It should resist compression and hold its shape.
-This is the squeeze test, and it is one of the most important checks you can do.
+I call this the squeeze test, and it's one of the most important checks you can do.

 • Use laces or Velcro to snug the instep: the fastening across the midfoot is what locks the heel down into the shoe.
 Tighten it enough to prevent lift without restricting circulation.